yutarohtanaka/yutarohtanaka/README.md

 this is yutaro's github. (pronounced "yuu-tar-roe")

-**tl;dr - yutaro tanaka is a computational biologist at dana-farber cancer institute interested in computationally studying pediatric cancer and other rare diseases. he graduated from columbia engineering, where he studied + did research in applied math/biomedical informatics. he also does other, non-coding things sometimes.**
+**tl;dr - yutaro tanaka is a computational biologist at dana-farber cancer institute interested in studying pediatric cancer and other rare diseases. he graduated from columbia engineering, where he studied + did research in applied math/biomedical informatics. he also does other, non-coding things sometimes.**

 #### about yutaro
 - i am currently based in boston :us: / tokyo :jp: